A member of the sumac family, the Mangifera genus contains about 8-12 species.

 tolerate flooding.
 Some dwarf cultivars can be grown in containers in greenhouses.

 Place at least 30' away from a house to accommodate the mature size of the tree.

-Prune: Prune to shape in late winter or early spring.
+Prune: Trim to shape in late winter or early spring.
 Wear gloves to avoid sap.